About

 Will wrote a book all by themself!
 (It wasn’t all by myself, I had a lot of help, but this is a nice sentence to demonstrate the use of themself).

 I think I always knew?
 I remember in primary school I wanted to either be an author, an actor, or a vet.
-Then I realised how much death and ick and biology was involved with veterinary medicine so that went away.
+Then I realised how much death and ick and biology was involved with veterinary medicine so that went away (nothing but respect for actual vets).
 I realised that I liked amateur dramatics and drama clubs more than I would have liked being a professional actor, so author was the only option.
 I think 5 year old me would be proud.

 Gaming.
 I’m a sucker for video games, board games, D&D. You name it I’ll play it - except monopoly.